-In 2019 Arctic char stomachs, marine water and sediment samples were collected to 1) quantify microplastic concentration across a range of environmental matrices (i.e. sediment, water, Arctic char; 2) determine concentrations of PCBs/PBDEs in these environmental and biological matrices; 3) investigate the relationship between PCBs/PBDEs and microplastic concentration across all matrices; and 4) investigate congener and concentration patterns between microplastics and PCB/PBDEs identified in the char gut and muscle tissue.
+In 2021, Arctic char stomachs were collected to 1) quantify microplastic concentration across a range of environmental matrices (i.e. sediment, water, Arctic char; 2) determine concentrations of PCBs/PBDEs in these environmental and biological matrices; 3) investigate the relationship between PCBs/PBDEs and microplastic concentration across all matrices; and 4) investigate congener and concentration patterns between microplastics and PCB/PBDEs identified in the char gut and muscle tissue.

-The char samples will be analyzed for PCB/PBDE and microplastic concentrations using Pyrolysis-Gas Chromatography Mass Spectrometry (Pyro-GC/MSO).
-The char samples will be divided into three different sample types: gut lining, gut contents, and muscle tissue.
+The char samples were analyzed for PCB/PBDE and microplastic concentrations using Pyrolysis-Gas Chromatography Mass Spectrometry (Pyro-GC/MS0.
+The char samples were divided into three different sample types: gut lining, gut contents, and muscle tissue.
 All three samples will be homogenized separately using a tissue homogenizer (Fischer and Scholz-Böttcher 2019, 2017), extracted using microwave assisted extraction (MAE) and analyzed via Pyro-GC/MS. Here, samples will be split in two to determine microplastic concentrations (via Pyro) and PCB/PBDE concentrations (via GC/MS).

-Sediment samples will be subsampled for PCB/PBDE concentrations using a single-point Tenax extraction method (adapted from Harwood and Nutile 2020; Sinche et al., 2017).
+Sediment samples were subsampled for PCB/PBDE concentrations using a single-point Tenax extraction method (adapted from Harwood and Nutile 2020; Sinche et al., 2017).
 The remaining sediment samples will be analyzed for microplastic concentration via density separation and stereo microscopy.
 Once identified a representative sub-sample of suspected microplastics will be chemically identified using Raman Spectrometry.
 Water samples will also be quantified via stereo microscopy, and chemically identified using Raman Spectrometry.